countrogue/spring-boot-issue-3979/README.md

-# spring-boot-issue-3979
+## spring-boot-issue-3979
-This is a sample project that demonstrate the issue Spring-boot #3979
+This is a sample project that demonstrate the issue [Spring-boot-Issue-3979](https://github.com/spring-projects/spring-boot/issues/3979)

 Steps to reproduce the issue